Silene nutans: Distribution

+Ecology

-EcologySilene nutans is a steppe species across most of its range.
+Silene nutans is a steppe species across most of its range.
 At the periphery of its distribution, it has a patchy distribution in xeric habitats, such as open grasslands and on rock outcrops at forest margins, on both acidic and alkaline substrates (pH 3.8–8.0).
-In the far north of its range, S. nutans is characteristic of maritime cliffs.Silene nutans flowers during the night, and produces a strong floral scent to attract its pollinators, which are mostly night-flying moths.
-Chemical compounds in the scent include benzyl acetate and benzaldehyde.Silene nutans is the host plant for the leaf mining moth Coleophora galbulipennella.
+In the far north of its range, S. nutans is characteristic of maritime cliffs.

+Silene nutans flowers during the night, and produces a strong floral scent to attract its pollinators, which are mostly night-flying moths.
+Chemical compounds in the scent include benzyl acetate and benzaldehyde.

+Silene nutans is the host plant for the leaf mining moth Coleophora galbulipennella.

 Nottingham

 The common name Nottingham catchfly commemorates the former occurrence of S. nutans on the walls of Nottingham Castle, and the species was chosen to represent the unitary authority of Nottingham as its county flower.
 Despite this association, Nottingham catchflies no longer occur in either the city of Nottingham or the wider county of Nottinghamshire.

 Nottingham Castle Trust asked volunteers to grow the plant from seeds supplied to donate the successful plants back to the City to commemorate the re-opening of the renovation of Nottingham Castle.